We Deal in Lead A Weird West Gunslinger Adventure Game

 Emitting ear-shattering shrieks that repel and attract those close enough to hear them: STR save against temporarily hearing loss and HRT save against moving closer.

-Hideous black tentacles burst forth, to envelop then dismember any creature standing within a Chaos Slip’s short range.
+Hideous black tentacles burst forth, to envelop then dismember any within short range.

 The Eater Outside #

 Something slithers through the spaces between worlds, consuming and growing, out of focus of mundane existence: the Eater Outside, a colossal entity incrementally eroding structures of reality.
-The wise folk say one day the Eater will topple the wheel, sending all worlds spinning into the void.
+Wise folk say one day the Eater will topple the wheel, sending all worlds spinning into the void.

-The Eater Outside rarely discerns individual life, though certain activities (ie. a ritual’s catastrophic failure) can draw its unprecedented and obliterative attention.
+Rarely discerns individual life, though some activities (ie. catastrophic ritual failure) may draw unprecedented and obliterative attention.

-• Magic behaves unpredictably, often with disastrous results (see Lost Magic table)
+• Magic behaves unpredictably, often with disastrous results (see Lost Magic Table, pg.
+47).

 Magic #